StanislavSeryogin/StanislavSeryogin/README.md

 **About the project:**
 M2M App is a comprehensive mobile solution developed for both iOS and Android platforms using Flutter.
 The app provides cutting-edge connectivity and management features for M2M communications, enabling users to efficiently monitor and control their connected devices.

-**Key features:**
+**Key Features:**
-- Real-time device monitoring and management
+- Real-time device monitoring and control
 - Secure communication protocols
 - Intuitive dashboard with data visualization
 - Cross-platform compatibility
-- Push notifications for critical events
+- Push notifications

 **Technologies used:**
-- Flutter & Dart
+- Flutter and Arrow
 - REST API integration
 - Real-time data processing
 - Firebase services